There's Always Time to Travel: 5 Weekend Getaways in the US

 The Great Smoky Mountains, Tennessee

-The oldest mountains in the USA, the Great Smoky Mountains will immerse you in their lush, green atmosphere.
+The oldest mountains in the United States, the Great Smoky Mountains will immerse you in their lush, green atmosphere.
 Hike down the footpaths that wind past waterfalls and creeks and enormous rhododendrons.

 You can also take the scenic drive through Cades Cove and along the spectacular Roaring Fork Motor Nature Trail out of Gatlinburg.
 Stay in a cabin surrounded by thick forest and attend one of the old-time dinner theater shows.